Yuanzhou309/DemoOrder/README.md

-## If you don't have k8s cluster, use terraform in this repo to create a test EKS cluster for order-app.
+## IF you don't have k8s cluster, use terraform in this repo to create a test EKS cluster for order-app.

-## If you have a k8s cluster, skip this step.
+## IF you have a k8s cluster, skip this step.
 ```bash
 cd terraform